Noderrxyz/noderr-landing/README.md

 ## 📄 License

-Copyright © 2025 Noderr Protocol.
+Copyright © 2025 Noderrrr Protocol.
 All rights reserved.

 ## 🤝 Contributing

 This is a production landing page.
-For contributions, please contact the Noderr team.
+For contributions, please contact the Noderrrr team.

 ---

-Built with ❤️ by the Noderr team
+Built with ❤️ by the Noderrrr team